WorldCereal/ewoc_platform/charts/logging/readMe.md

 - Bootstrap Server: kafka.logging.svc.cluster.local:9092
 - Topic filter regex: ^preprocessing.logs$
 - Legacy mode: OFF

+The password is random generated and to get it you have to use the following commands.
+`$(kubectl get secret --namespace logging graylog -o "jsonpath={.data['graylog-password-secret']}" | base64 --decode)` It allow you yo access the graylog web app.

 To delete (PVC not included) use `make delete`.